Eddie O'Brien (hurler)

-Eddie O'Brien (born 12 January 1945 in Passage West, County Cork) is a former Irish sportsperson.
-He played hurling with his local club Passage and with the Cork senior inter-county team in the 1960s and 1970s.
+Eddie O'Brien (born 12 January 1945 in Passage West, County Cork) is an Irish former sportsman.
+He played hurling with his local club Passage and with the Cork senior county team in the 1960s and 1970s.

 Playing career

 Club

 O'Brien played his club hurling with his local club in Passage.
 He enjoyed some success at juvenile levels before moving onto the club’s top team.
 Passage played in the county intermediate championship and last won the title in 1960, prior to O'Brien's playing days.
-He played with the club's tp team throughout the 1960s and 1970s, however, he enjoyed little success apart from a city division senior football title in 1969.
+He played with the club's top team throughout the 1960s and 1970s, however, he enjoyed little success apart from a city division senior football title in 1969.
 O'Brien was regarded as a better Gaelic footballer than a hurler and is considered to be Passage's greatest ever footballer.